-- ➤ Starting in 2019-2020, a student will not be promoted to 4th grade unless he or she: - Receives a reading score of less than 1 year behind on grade 3 ELA state assessment (M-STEP). - Shows a grade 3 reading level on another test approved by superintendent of public instruction. - Shows a grade 3 reading level through a portfolio, or collection, of student work in all grade 3 ELA standards. - A child will only be required to repeat 3rd grade once. - ➤ You will be notified by the state and district if your child may be required to be retained. - > You as a parent have the right: - To ask for a "good cause exemption" with the school or district within 30 days once notified. - To request a meeting with school officials (principal, etc.).
+- Receives a reading score of less than 1 year behind on grade 3 ELA state assessment (M-STEP). - Shows a grade 3 reading level on another test approved by superintendent of public instruction. - Shows a grade 3 reading level through a portfolio, or collection, of student work in all grade 3 ELA standards. - A child will only be required to repeat 3rd grade once. - $\succ$ You will be notified by the state and district if your child may be required to be retained. - > You as a parent have the right: - To ask for a "good cause exemption" with the school or district within 30 days once notified. - To request a meeting with school officials (principal, etc.).

-3rd Grade Reading Law

-A Parent Guide to Public Act 306
+3rd Grade Reading Law A Parent Guide to Public Act 306